Bounds in simple hexagonal lattice and classification of 11-stick knots: Upper Bound of Stick Number and Edge Length in sh-lattice

-Similar to the upper bound, we can find lower bounds of stick number and edge length in the sh-lattice for a knot type $[K]$ with respect to those properties in the cubic lattice.
+Similar to the upper bound, we can find a lower bound on edge length in the sh-lattice for a knot type $[K]$ with respect to the edge length in the cubic lattice.

 \begin{proposition} For a non-trivial knot type $[K]$, $e_{sh}[K] \geq \frac{3e_L[K]+30}{8}$. \end{proposition} \begin{proof} To represent the knot type $[K]$, we choose polygon $\mathcal{P}$ that has $e_{sh}[K]$ edges.
 We aim to, while preserving $w$-sticks, transform $w$-levels in the sh-lattice into $z$-levels in the cubic lattice.
 Before we begin, note that we can rotate our polygon around the vertical axis so that the following is true: